MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 - Hybrid Business Connectivity Services

-- Hybrid Duet Enterprise Online for Microsoft SharePoint and SAP
+- Hybrid Duet Enterprise Online for Microsoft SharePoint in Microsoft 365 and SAP

 For each of these hybrid solutions, the requirements in the following sections apply.